bahmutov/cypress-visited-urls/README.md

 ## Features

 The saved JSON file will have information for each spec and test.
 For each test, it saves a list of visited pages sorted by the total time spent on the page.
+Each test also counts how many Cypress commands were executed at that page.
 See [cypress-visited-urls.json](./cypress-visited-urls.json) for example.

 ```json
 {